-We strongly encourage all users to wait for our "OK" before performing major operating system upgrades.
+We strongly encourage all users to wait for our go-ahead before performing major operating system upgrades.
 In many business settings, new operating systems are not used for several months because of their tendency to cause problems with third-party software and peripherals.
-While this may seem excessively conservative, it is a safe approach to ensure that all your software is compatible before upgrading.
+While this may seem excessively conservative, it is a safe approach to ensure that all your software and hardware are compatible before upgrading.

 It is vital to backup patient files from your hard disk regularly (a daily backup is suggested).
 Mac OS X includes an excellent backup system called Time Machine.
 To implement Time Machine, connect a FireWire or USB hard disk into your Mac.
 The first time you connect a new hard disk, you will be asked if you wish to use this drive for backup.
 If selected, Time Machine will begin to periodically backup all of the selected data to this drive as long as it is connected to the machine.
 If you need to retrieve a recently lost file (i.e., the file is accidentally deleted), Time Machine can access previously backed up time points to locate the file.
 This program works best with larger hard drives, as it allows you to search farther into the past for lost or undamaged files.
 We currently recommend using at least a 500GB backup drive to take advantage of this powerful software.
 Once Time Machine is finished backing up the drive, you can choose to take the drive off-site as a preventative measure.

 For offsite backup we recommend using Backblaze.
 They are a third party backup service which we have used for many years for most of our practice management customers.
 They provide unlimited cloud backup of one computer for $50 a year.
 The cloud backup will run each night between specified hours and will send you a daily email confirmation on your backup status.
 You can learn more at the following website.

 Note about Purchasing High Resolution Color Photo Printers